Smanar/CYD-Domoticz-Remote/README.md

 - Configure your device.
 ATM the project is configured for the 2432S028R, so you need to create a board configuration file in the "boards" folder (https://github.com/Smanar/CYD-Domoticz-Remote/tree/main/boards) and set it in the platformio.ini file (l14).
 You can find information to make it on google, for exemple on the first link of this part, else just ask me, I can try to make one.
 - ???
 - Just launch a compilation (Build) and upload (Upload) the code on the device using the USB cable.
 Don't forget to press the button (Boot) on the device to autorise the action.
 - On first launch, configure the Wifi, the domoticz IP and port, and on setting select the devices you want o display on the Homepage.
-(Take care this part is hardcoded ATM, see below)

-For ther moment, need to edit code itself to set defaut devices, the edit box is here, but not possible to edit value.

 ## Settings